One standard format

 No. The new template will contain similar information as in the previous reports, as it follows the same normative requirements, stipulated in FSC-STD-20-007b, and evolves with the future revision of FSC-STD-20-007.

 The main change is that the new public summary will make the information easier to digest across different certification bodies and that the data fields containing data, which can be aggregated, will now be easily available for trend analysis and risk identification.

 However, FSC has been asked by our stakeholders to make it easier to monitor impact and evaluate the effect of FSC certification.
-To enable this, we will review the current scope of data that is required as part of the current revision of FSC-STD-20-007.
-This revision will include public consultation.
+To enable this, we are reviewing the current scope of data that is required as part of the current revision of FSC-STD-20-007.
+This revision includes public consultation.

 It is important that FSC improves in reporting on impact monitoring and evaluation, and we welcome all comments and proposals during the ongoing revision of FSC-STD-20-007 in 2020.

 Will the report template be adapted to regional and national FSC FM standards?

 There are three levels of requirements in an FSC FM standard: principle, criterion and indicator.
 The principles define the backbone of the FSC definition of a sustainable forest management.
 Each principle is broken down into a series of criteria of what must be met to be FSC certified.
 The national – or regional – working groups define what the indicators should be to prove that a given criterion has been met on a local scale.
 In cases where there is no national or regional standard, certification bodies can create interim standards.

 The report template does not intend to capture detailed checklist on the indicator level for every regional / national FM standard.
 The information might be based on a criterion level to address the diversity of different national standards and certification bodies’ interim standards, unless certification body chooses to provide information at the indicator level.